gpylypchuk/Cross-Chain-Arbitrage/README.md

 ## 🔁 Bridging Logic

 - **USDC**: Uses Chainlink CCIP to bridge between Avalanche and Sonic.
 (Currently mocked; stub for real integration provided.)
 - **USDT**: Uses Stargate, chosen for its deep liquidity, low fees, and broad support for both Avalanche and Sonic.
-(Currently mocked; stub for real integration provided.)
+Stargate is widely used and reliable for stablecoin transfers, making it the optimal choice for minimizing bridge costs and slippage.
-- **Estimated bridge cost & time**: Simulated in the MVP; real costs and time depend on network conditions and bridge provider APIs.
+- **Estimated bridge cost & time**: Simulated in the MVP (default $0.10 and 5–7 seconds, configurable in `config.ts` or via environment variables).
+Real costs and time depend on network conditions and bridge provider APIs.
 - **Integration**: Both bridges are modular and can be swapped from mock to real by toggling `LIVE_MODE` and implementing the stubs.
+The bridging logic is called only if the arbitrage is profitable, and all bridge steps are logged with token, amount, and chain context.

 ## 📄 Risk Mitigation

 - **No real funds are used in dry-run mode.**
 - **BigNumber math** is used throughout to avoid rounding errors and ensure safety for large capital.
 - **Robust error handling**: All swap and bridge calls are wrapped in try/catch blocks, with clear error logging and defensive execution logic.
 - **Principal loss risk**: In production, use slippage protection, on-chain price checks, and only execute when profit exceeds all costs and risk buffers.
-- **Replay protection and nonce management**: To be implemented for real execution.
+Add replay protection, nonce management, and MEV/sandwich attack detection for large capital.

 ## 🧑‍💻 Code Quality & Maintainability